krigjo25/C/Introduction to C/Cash/README.md

 ## About Cash

-Create a CS program for automate cash-back.
+Implements a CS program to automate a refound the program calculates how many Quarters, Dimes Nickels & Pennys which the customer is owed

 Created as a project for CS50's Challenge

 ##  Date created / finished